kyahia/multi-cloud-terraform/modules/subnet/gcp/README.md

 # Terrafrom Subnetwork module
-This module allows creating SUBNETWORKS in the cloud providers AZURE
+This module allows creating SUBNETWORKS in the cloud providers GCP

 # Usage (code snippet)
 In the root directory :